NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Oneiric Influence.md

 **Prerequisites** Infiltrate Dream
 * * *
 While Infiltrating a Dream, you can also implant a suggestion in the target's mind.
-The target must attempt a Will check save against your class DC or spell DC, whichever is higher, to resist your modification, which has the effects of a [[Subconscious Suggestion|Subconscious Suggestion]] spell, but even on a critical success, the target doesn't realize you were trying to control them and may not recognize your presence in the dream.
+The target must attempt a Will check save against your class DC or spell DC, whichever is higher, to resist your modification, which has the effects of a [[Spells/Subconscious Suggestion|Subconscious Suggestion]] spell, but even on a critical success, the target doesn't realize you were trying to control them and may not recognize your presence in the dream.
 The suggestion remains in the target's subconscious for 1 week or until triggered.
 Their memories of carrying out the suggestion are hazy and dreamlike and they may not remember doing it unless later reminded.

 *Source: Pathfinder Dark Archive*
 *OGL*